 Proposition 30, The Schools and Local Public Safety Protection Act of 2012, approved by the voters on November 6, 2012, temporarily increased the State's sales tax rate for all taxpayers and the personal income tax rates for upper-income taxpayers.
 The revenue generated by the measure's temporary tax increases are deposited into a State account called the Education Protection Account (EPA).
 This funding is included in the total Local Control Funding Formula amount.
 These are not additional funds for school districts, but they did help the State avoid making \$6 billion in additional budget cuts to school districts.
-The taxes will begin to phase out in 2016-17 and will completely expire in 2018-19.
-Efforts are underway to place a measure on the November 2016 election ballot to extend or replace Proposition 30; however, success is not guaranteed.
-The State has added ongoing commitments since the passage of Proposition 30, and as the tax revenues expire the State will return to deficit spending, which means budget cuts that may impact funding for education.
+The taxes began to phase out in 2016-17 and will completely expire in 2018-19.
+Proposition 55, the ballot measure to continue the increased income taxes - not the increased sales taxes - contained in Proposition 30, was approved by voters in November 2016.